Still need to hit Q4 sales quota? 6 ways to close deals before it’s too late

 As your product grows and matures, and you offer more value, you're probably going to increase its price.
 Let existing customers and prospects know in advance.
 It's a great incentive for them to make a quick buying decision so that they can lock in at the current (lower) pricing.

-When we increased the prices for our sales CRM, we grandfathered existing customers and current trial accounts.
+When we increased the prices for our sales CRM in 2015, we grandfathered existing customers and current trial accounts.
 We also gave them the option to add new user seats at the old prices if they did it within the 14-day period before the price increase.
 However, after 14 days, they would have to pay the new (higher) prices.

 This led to a huge bump in sold seats for Close during the 14-day period and our average customer lifetime value increased by over 10%.
 Customers saved money and we closed more deals.
 That’s a win-win.